djeada/Statistics-Notes/notes/basic_concepts/probability_tree.md

 ### Example: Drawing Cards

 Consider a simplified example where we draw one card from a standard deck of 52 cards, and we're interested in the event of drawing a heart or not drawing a heart.
+The event space for this problem can be represented using a probability tree, which helps visualize the possible outcomes and their associated probabilities.

 ```plaintext
 Tree: